Skip to content

 A small stack that catches most operational issues:

-2. Daily roll-up in production: a cron job that summarizes counts by decision.reason, agent, and host.
+2. Daily roll-up in production: a cron job that summarizes counts by deny_reason, agent, and resource.
 Alerts on outliers.

 3. Signature verification scheduled separately: confirms no tampering in the durable copy.

-4. Indexed search for incident response: ship the JSONL to a search backend (OpenSearch, Splunk, etc.) keyed on audit_id, agent_id, session_id, and decision.reason.
+4. Indexed search for incident response: ship the JSONL to a search backend (OpenSearch, Splunk, etc.) keyed on event_id, agent_id, session_id, and deny_reason.

 The audit log’s value compounds with how easily you can search it.
 A grep-friendly format, durable storage, and signature verification are the three things to invest in first.

-Audit log shows decision.outcome = "ALLOW" but the agent says the call failed.
-Check connector — most likely the upstream rejected it (network, timeout, 5xx).
+Audit log shows decision = 1 but the agent says the call failed.
+Check dispatch_status, dispatch_latency_us, and the Sidecar logs — most likely the upstream rejected it (network, timeout, 5xx).
 The Sidecar allowed it; the world rejected it.